IsmailsGit/AWS-Module/Notes.md

 <br> Can route to multiple target groups(several services) with a single ALB.
 <br> Health checks - Health checks are at the target group level

+#### SSL(Secure Sockets Layer)/TLS(Transport Layer Security)
+An SSL certificate allows traffic between your clients and your load balancer to be encrypted in transit(in-flight encryption) as it travels over the internet.

+SSL is used to encrypt connections but TLS is a newer version
+<br> TLS certificates are mainly used but it's refered to as SSL.

+Public SSL certificates are issued by Certificate Authorities(CA), they're trusted third parties that verify the identity of a website.
+<br> Common CA's are Comodo, Symantec, GoDaddy, Digicert, Letsencrypt etc.

+SSL certificates have an expiration date that you set and must be renewed.

+Load Balancer - SSL Certificates
+The load balancer uses an X.509 certificate(SSL/TLS server certificate) You can manage certificates using ACM(AWS Certificate Manager) You can create and upload your own certificates alternatively HTTPS listener(process on ALB that listens for HTTP requests on a port e.g., 80):
+You would need to specify a default certificate
+You can add an optional list of certs to support multiple domains.
+Clients can use SNI(Server Name Indication) to specify the hostname they want to connect to.
+Ability to specify a security policy to support older versions of SSL/TLS(legacy clients).

+Workflow
+Your user connects via HTTPS, which is encrypted over the internet.
+The load balancer handles that connection.
+Once you're inside your VPC, the load balancer forwards the request using plain old HTTP.
+Now this is private traffic, remember?
+So encryption isn't necessary.
+The request then reaches the EC2 instance.
+That's it, straightforward.